Distributional value gradients for stochastic environments: Derivatives of reparameterizable random variables

 is continuous in \(x\).
 Moreover, by assumption \(\xi\mapsto g(x,\xi)\) is measurable for each \(x\).
 It follows from Lemma 4.51 from \cite{AliprantisBorder2006} (“Carathéodory functions are jointly measurable”) that

 is jointly Borel–measurable on \(\mathcal X\times\mathcal Z\).
-Consequently, when \(\Xi\sim p(\xi)\) the composition \(\partial_xg(x,\Xi)\) is a well‐defined \(\mathbb R^n\)–valued random variable.
+Consequently, when \(\Xi\sim p(\xi)\) the composition \(\partial_xg(x,\Xi)\) is a well‐defined \(\mathbb R^{m\times n}\)–valued random variable.

-\textbf{Practical computation.} In modern autodiff frameworks, once you write your generative model as \(\;Y = g(x,\xi)\), calling \(\mathrm{grad}(Y, x)\) automatically returns the sample-wise Jacobian \(\partial_x g(x,\xi)\).
-Hence all “random variable gradients” in our Sobolev Bellman operator are tractable to compute using standard reparameterization and automatic differentiation techniques.
+\textbf{Practical computation.} In modern autodiff frameworks, once we formulate the generative model as \(\;Y = g(x,\xi)\), calling \(\mathrm{grad}(Y, x)\) automatically returns the sample-wise Jacobian \(\partial_x g(x,\xi)\).
+Hence, all ``random variable gradients'' in our Sobolev Bellman operator are tractable to sample using standard reparameterization and automatic differentiation techniques.